-We hear sounds such as speech in a wide range of listening conditions, of which few parameters are under our control.
-For example, sounds might emanate from different locations, at different intensities, in the presence of other noise or distracting sounds, and in echoing settings.
-For a given sound, each of these environmental variables alters the physical pressure waveform that impinges on our eardrums; yet, we are able to interpret these varied physical waveforms as arising from the same underlying sound.
-In other words, our perception of sounds is invariant to a large number of nuisance parameters, and one of the primary functions of the ascending auditory system is to develop this perceptual invariance.
-The research thrust of our laboratory is to study the mechanisms by which such invariance properties are generated in the neural responses of primary and higher auditory cortex.
-In particular, we focus on one behaviorally important set of sounds - vocal communication sounds.
+We hear sounds in a wide range of listening conditions, of which few parameters are under our control.
+The location, intensity, presence of noise, and presence of other sounds all alter the pressure waveform that impinges on our eardrums.
+Yet, we are able to interpret these varied physical waveforms as arising from the same underlying sound.
+Our perception of sounds is perceptually invariant to a large number of nuisance parameters.
+The research thrust of our laboratory is to study the mechanisms by which invariant representations of sounds are generated in primary and higher auditory cortex.

 Inspired by Marr, we use a multifaceted approach to determine how invariant representations are constructed at multiple stages of the auditory processing hierarchy.

 Behavioral/Computational goals: We study a set of sounds, vocalizations, that are behaviorally critical for vocal animals, allowing us to define a clear computational goal for auditory processing.
 Using behavioral techniques such as pupillometry and operant training, we probe the limits of behavior, allowing us to develop constraints for models.

 Theoretical/Algorithms: We develop theoretical models to determine what algorithms are necessary for the optimal performance of these behaviors, and derive specific predictions of neural response properties.